 But what most people don’t realize is that there are other compounds found within V. Africanus that may also work as antidepressants or anticonvulsants!

-However, due to this tree being native only to Africa, we can never be sure how many more secrets it holds until someone starts studying them further!
+However, because this tree is native only to Africa, we can never be sure how many more secrets it holds until someone starts studying them further!

 Conclusion

-Voacanga Africana is an herbal supplement that has been used for centuries by the tribes of Africa.
+Voacanga Africana is an herbal supplement used for centuries by African tribes.
 It’s also known as Iboga, which comes from the plant’s Latin name.

 Iboga is used in rituals to induce visions and communicate with ancestors.

-There have been numerous studies conducted on its use in treating substance abuse disorders but none have been approved by the FDA or other major regulatory bodies like EMA or MHRA (European Medicines Agency).
+There have been numerous studies conducted on its use in treating substance abuse disorders.
+Still, none have been approved by the FDA or other major regulatory bodies like EMA or MHRA (European Medicines Agency).

 The results from these studies suggest that ibogaine may be helpful for treating drug addiction because it allows patients to experience deep introspection about their lives and their addictions through dreams and hallucinations similar to those caused by LSD or psilocybin mushrooms.